Woman playing pool by a cosy fireplace at The Rocky.

 Advertising

-The dark wood and carpets of the Middle Park Hotel give you the impression of an exclusive gentlemen’s club.
-But the bright, welcoming bar quickly puts paid to any notions of stuffiness.
-On the food front, you'll find pub classics every night, but the highlight of the week is the Sunday roast, where you can nab a tasty plate of the weekly-rotating offering, served with crispy roast potatoes, seasonal veggies, Yorkshire pudding, lashings of gravy and homemade sauces.
+The bright, welcoming bar of the Middle Park Hotel – complete with an inviting open fireplace in the dining room – quickly puts to rest any notions of stuffiness.
+On the food front, you'll find pub classics every night, but the highlight of the week is the Sunday roast, where you can nab a tasty plate of lamb or beef, crispy roast potatoes, seasonal veggies, Yorkshire pudding and lashings of gravy.

 More ways to win at winter